barricklab/breseq/src/doc/usage.rst

 Usage::

-   breseq bam2aln [-b input.bam] [-f input.fasta] [-o output/path] region1 [region2 region3 ...]
+  breseq BAM2ALN [-b reference.bam -f reference.fasta -o alignment.html -n 200] region1 [region2 region3 ...]

 .. program::`breseq bam2aln`

-Creates HTML pileup files displaying reads aligned to each specified region.
+Display reads aligned to the specified region or regions.

-Options:
+Commonly used options:

-.. option:: -b <file_path>, --bam=<file_path>
+.. option:: -b <file_path>, --bam <file_path>

-   BAM database file of read alignments.
-Defaults: reference.bam, data/reference.bam.
+   BAM database file of read alignments (DEFAULT=data/reference.bam).

-.. option:: -f <file_path>, --fasta=<file_path>
+.. option:: -f <file_path>, --fasta <file_path>

-   FASTA file of reference sequences.
-Defaults: reference.fasta, data/reference.fasta.
+   FASTA file of reference sequences (DEFAULT=data/reference.fasta).

-.. option:: -o <path>, --output=<path>
+.. option:: -o <path>, --output <path>

    Output path.
-If there are multiple regions, must be a directory path, and all output files will be output here with names region1.html, region2.html, ...
-If there is just one region, the output file will be given this name if it is not the name of an already existing directory.
-Default: current path.
+If there is just one region, the name of the output file (DEFAULT=region1.*).
+If there are multiple regions, this argument must be a directory path, and all output files will be output here with names region1.*, region2.*, ...
+(DEFAULT=.).

+.. option:: -r <region> , --region <region> , --unnamed-arguments-- <region> [<region2>, <region2>, ...]

+   Regions to create alignments for.
+Must be provided as sequence regions in the format **ACCESSION:START-END**, where **ACCESSION** is a valid identifier for one of the sequences in the FASTA file, and **START** and **END** are 1-indexed coordinates of the beginning and end positions.
+Any read overlapping these positions will be shown.
+A separate output file is created for each region.
+Regions may be provided at the end of the command line as unnamed arguments.

-.. option:: -n <int>, --max-reads=<int>
+.. option:: -n <int>, --max-reads <int>

    Maximum number of reads that will be aligned to a region.
 If there are more than this many reads, then the reads displayed are randomly chosen and a warning is added to the output.
-Default: 1000.

-.. option:: region1 [region2, region3, ...]

-   Regions to create output for must be provided in the format **FRAGMENT:START-END**, where **FRAGMENT** is a valid identifier for one of the sequences in the FASTA file, and **START** and **END** are 1-indexed coordinates of the beginning and end positions.
-Any read overlapping these positions will be shown.
-A separate output file is created for each region.
+(DEFAULT=200).

 Command: bam2cov
 --------------------------

 Usage::

-  breseq bam2cov [-b input.bam] [-f input.fasta] [-o output/path] region1 [region2 region3 ...]
+  breseq BAM2COV [-b reference.bam -f reference.fasta --format PNG -o output.png] region1 [region2 region3 ...]

 .. program::`breseq bam2cov`

 Create a coverage plot or table for the specified region or regions.

-Options:
+Commonly used options:

-.. option:: -b <file_path>, --bam=<file_path>
+.. option:: -b <file_path>, --bam <file_path>

-   BAM database file of read alignments.
-Defaults: reference.bam, data/reference.bam.
+   BAM database file of read alignments (DEFAULT=data/reference.bam).

-.. option:: -f <file_path>, --fasta=<file_path>
+.. option:: -f <file_path>, --fasta <file_path>

-   FASTA file of reference sequences.
-Defaults: reference.fasta, data/reference.fasta.
+   FASTA file of reference sequences (DEFAULT=data/reference.fasta).

-.. option:: -o <path>, --output=<path>
+.. option:: -o <path>, --output <path>

-   Base name of output files.
-Region specification (seq_id:start-end) appended if there are multiple output files.
-Default: seq_id:start-end for single regions or the current directory for multiple regions.
+   Output path.
+If there is just one region, the name of the output file (DEFAULT=region1.*).
+If there are multiple regions, this argument must be a directory path, and all output files will be output here with names region1.*, region2.*, ...
+(DEFAULT=.).

+.. option:: -r <region>, --region <region>, --unnamed-arguments-- <region> [<region2>, <region2>, ...]

+   Regions to create alignments for.
+Must be provided as sequence regions in the format **ACCESSION:START-END**, where **ACCESSION** is a valid identifier for one of the sequences in the FASTA file, and **START** and **END** are 1-indexed coordinates of the beginning and end positions.
+Any read overlapping these positions will be shown.
+A separate output file is created for each region.
+Regions may be provided at the end of the command line as unnamed arguments.

-.. option:: --plot-format=<plot_format>
+.. option:: --format <PNG/PDF>

    Format of output plot: PNG or PDF.
-Default: PNG
+(DEFAULT=PNG).

 .. option:: -t, --table

-   Create tab delimited file of coverage instead of a plot.
+   Create tab-delimited file of coverage instead of a plot.

 .. option:: -1, --total-only

-   Only plot/tabulate total coverage, not per strand coverage.
+   Only plot/tabulate the total coverage at a position.
+That is, do not not output the coverage on each genomic strand.

-.. option:: --resolution=<int>
+.. option:: --resolution <int>

-  Number of positions to output coverage information for in interval (0=ALL).
-Default: 600
+  Number of positions to output coverage information for in interval (0=ALL) (DEFAULT=600).

-.. option:: region1 [region2, region3, ...]

-   Regions to create output for must be provided in the format **FRAGMENT:START-END**, where **FRAGMENT** is a valid identifier for one of the sequences in the FASTA file, and **START** and **END** are 1-indexed coordinates of the beginning and end positions.
-A separate output file is created for each region.